Cutteslowe parkrun

 Oxford has a legitimate claim to being the most historically important running city in the world.
 On 6 May 1954, Roger Bannister ran the first sub-four-minute mile at the Iffley Road track, with Chris Chataway and Chris Brasher pacing him.
 The track is still there, still open to the public, and still fast.
 Beyond that single iconic moment, Oxford offers flat river paths, ancient meadows, three parkruns, a half marathon, and a trail running scene around Shotover Hill that belies the city's flat reputation.

-Cutteslowe parkrun starts at 9am every Saturday in Cutteslowe Park, north Oxford.
-It's a fast, flat two-lap course through the park.
-Hinksey parkrun runs in South Park, just off the Abingdon Road — rolling ground with good views back towards the dreaming spires.
+Oxford has three Saturday-morning 5km parkruns.
+Cutteslowe parkrun starts at 9am every Saturday in Cutteslowe Park, north Oxford — a flat two-lap course through the park.
+University Parks parkrun, launched in 2022, is the most central — surfaced paths inside the University's own park, ten minutes from the city centre.
+South Oxford parkrun runs in Hinksey Park, just off the Abingdon Road — flat loops by the lake.
 Shotover parkrun is the toughest: a hilly trail run through ancient woodland east of the city.
-All three are free, timed, and welcoming to all paces.
+All four are free, timed, and welcoming to all paces.

 The Roger Bannister Running Track at Iffley Road is managed by the University and open to the public outside of club sessions.
 A plaque at the entrance commemorates the 1954 mile.
 The track was resurfaced in 2007 and is a proper six-lane facility.
 Running a mile here — at any pace — is a pilgrimage worth making.